tianqi13/FYP_ObjectDetection/README.md

 ```

 ## Run Demo
-The 2 python scripts for demonstration are:
+The 2 python scripts for Object Detection demonstration are:
 1. run_image.py: This draws bounding boxes on an input image.
 The output image is labelled output_bbox_image.png
 2. run_video.py: This draws bounding boxes on an input video.
 The output video is labelled output_bbox_video.mp4